Link to PDF version of Opinion and Judgement

 The In Formation Bylaws, dated July 25, 2004, are not authentic.
 Fisher’s signature is copied from her signature on her October 30, 2007 affidavit.
 Veselkov testified he never signed the bylaws and the testimony of Fisher and Palter to the contrary was not credible.
 Second, the In Formation Bylaws purport to issue 200,000 shares of stock while the Delaware Secretary of State franchise tax returns show NSI was authorized to issue 100,000 shares of stock.

 However, even if the In Formation Bylaws were authentic, they would not be sufficient to show Palter and Keyser each own 50% of NSI.
-Under Delaware law, a corporation comes into existence when the certificate of incorporation is filed with Delaware Secretary of State.
+Under Delaware law, a corporation comes into existence when the certificate of incorporation is filed with the Delaware Secretary of State.
 8 Del.
 Code § 106.
 The parties do not dispute Mostovoi incorporated NSI on August 4, 2004.
 At the time that Palter, Keyser, Veselkov, and Fisher allegedly signed the In Formation Bylaws, NSI did not exist as a corporation and could not issue stock.
 Further, there is no evidence NSI adopted the In Formation Bylaws.
 (9 – Even if NSI adopted the In Formation Bylaws, the provision that issues 200,000 shares would be ineffective, as it conflicts with the certificate of incorporation.
 8 Del.
 Code § 109(b) (“The bylaws may contain any provision, not inconsistent with law or with the certificate of incorporation, relating to the business of the corporation, the conduct of its affairs, and its rights or powers or the rights or powers of its stockholders, directors, officers or employees.”).)
 Thus, NSI is not governed by In Formation Bylaws, and Palter and Keyser do not own 50% of NSI’s common stock.

 Danfil Agreement